anupmehta702/paint/README.md

 rename Draw and execute method - Done
 Mock test for print method in Paint -Cant do it
 Make coorodinates in inputCommand cloneable

+Move Paint class to canvas package
+No null check for InputCommand in Paint InputCommandValidation should happen in Paint and not in cmdHandler